 Our Civil and Administrative Court, Tribunal and Board Services

-In addition to our civil litigation practice areas mentioned elsewhere on this site of Appeals & Judicial Reviews, Business Litigation, Insurance Litigation, Property & Estates Dispute Resolution, and Small Claims, we also act for clients before Ontario and Federal administrative boards and tribunals, as well generally in the Ontario Superior Court of Justice and Federal Court, on all contested matters.
+In addition to our civil litigation practice areas mentioned elsewhere on this site of Appeals & Judicial Reviews, Business Litigation, Insurance Litigation, Property & Estates Dispute Resolution, and Small Claims, we act for clients before Ontario and Federal administrative boards and tribunals, as well generally in the Ontario Superior Court of Justice and Federal Court, on all contested matters.
 This includes all Applications and Actions seeking damages, the return of property, the determination of property and other rights, and injunctive relief stopping objectionable activity or requiring action to happen.

 Further Reading on Litigation